rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/12/20/progression-of-papers.md

 ---
 author: Christy Maver
 brief: "For the near thirteen years that Numenta has existed, we have had two missions:  1)	Reverse-engineer the neocortex to understand how we learn and behave, 2)	Enable technology based on brain theory.
-While we sometimes refer to them as dual missions, the order matters."
+While we sometimes refer to them as dual missions, the order matters.
+We’ve gone through different business models over the years-from focusing on a single product to building example applications to now focusing solely on neuroscience research and theory"
 date: 2017/12/20
 hideImage: false
 image: ../images/research-papers.png